Janguis/Tabletop_Game_Recommendation/README.md

 There are separate code files, each performing a stage of the project, which can be run in Jupiter Notebook.

-Each code file imports a specific .csv file which can be updated and run individually.
+Each code file reads a specific .csv file which will need to be saved locally in the same folder as the code, and can be updated and run individually.

 The order refers to the order I performed each stage of the project and can be followed if new data from BGG is utilised.